linorobot/linorobot2_hardware/README.md

 For bigger robots, you can add an emergency switch in between the motor drivers' power supply and motor drivers.

 ## Setting up the firmware

+After installed the build enviroment, before touching any code, try building a sample firmware to verify everything is setup properly.

+    cd firmware
+    pio run -e teensy41
+    # Or if you are using esp32
+    pio run -e esp32

+Then create a custom configuration for your robot.
+This will minimize the merge conflicts from future pulling the upstream.
+Follow the commit "add custom gendrv config for Waveshare General Driver for Robots board".
+Add an entry to platformio.ini and ../config/config.h.
+Take the lino_base_config.h as a template and add your custom configuration file to ../config/custom/ .
+Make changes to your custom configuration file.

 ### 1. Robot Settings
-Go to the config folder and open lino_base_config.h.
+Open your custom configuration file.
 Uncomment the base, motor driver and IMU you want to use for your robot.
 For example:

     #define LINO_BASE DIFFERENTIAL_DRIVE
     #define USE_GENERIC_2_IN_MOTOR_DRIVER